 Avoid names like “Flat icons”.
 This name describes a general style and this name will be chosen by many icon designers.
 Try to come up with unique names likes “Picons”, “Linecons” or “Cosmo”.

-"Icons" or "Icon set" not allowed in set names
+"Icons" or "Icon pack" "illustration" and "illustration pack" not allowed in pack names

-We do not allow the words "icons" or "icon set" in icon set names as this is considered unnecessary information in this context.
+We do not allow the words "icons" or "icon pack", "illustration" and "illustration pack" in pack names as this is considered unnecessary information in this context.

-Do not include the number of icons in your icon set names.
-You may create your awesome Football set to have only 20 icons to start with, but you will likely find that you want to add more icons later.
-It's better to just leave the icon count out of the set names.
+Do not include the number of items in your pack names.
+You may create your awesome Football pack to have only 20 icons to start with, but you will likely find that you want to add more icons later.
+It's better to just leave the count out of the pack names.

-Please do not use all capitals or all lowercase in set names.
-Set names should use normal capitalization (first letter capitalized, other letters in the word lowercase).
-For example, if you have a set named "Business concepts", do not use "BUSINESS CONCEPTS" or "business concepts" (and please no "BuSiNeSs CoNcEpTs").
+Please do not use all capitals or all lowercase in Pack names.
+Pack names should use normal capitalization (first letter capitalized, other letters in the word lowercase).
+For example, if you have a pack named "Business concepts", do not use "BUSINESS CONCEPTS" or "business concepts" (and please no "BuSiNeSs CoNcEpTs").

-For legal reasons, we cannot sell icons that include company logos or trademarks such as those belonging to social media sites like Facebook, YouTube, Twitter, or common banking and payment logos such as Visa, MasterCard, and/or PayPal.
-This restriction also includes cartoon and gaming characters.
+For legal reasons, we cannot sell items that represent logos or trademarks such as those belonging to social media sites like Facebook, YouTube, Twitter, or common banking and payment logos such as Visa, MasterCard, and/or PayPal.
+This restriction also includes cartoon and gaming characters which are usually trademarked.
 There is some gray area as to what constitutes "fair use", but we are strong supporters of intellectual property rights and copyrights.
 We wouldn't want our copyrights violated, and we won't knowingly violate someone else's.
 You are not allowed to sell someone else's intellectual property for personal profit.

-Icons representing trademarked elements can be uploaded to Iconfinder, but must be offered for free.
-If you have an awesome set of social media icons, we'll be happy to include them in the marketplace as a free download.
+Items representing trademarked elements can be uploaded to Iconfinder, but must be offered for free.
+If you have an awesome pack of social media icons, we'll be happy to include them in the marketplace as a free download.

-Apart from these technical requirements, our review team also follows other Criteria for approving icons.
-Check them out before uploading your icons to Iconfinder.
+Apart from these technical requirements, our review team also follows other Criteria for approving icons and illustrations.
+Check them out before uploading your artwork to Iconfinder.